knight7080/Ex-03-SOAP-based-Web-Services/README.md

 Deploying might take time depending on the size of the project.

 ### Step 14:
-Once your project is successfully deployed, right-click on your web service name and select “Test Web Service”
+Once your project is successfully deployed, right-click on your web service name and select “Test Web Service”<br>
  ![14](https://github.com/DrMalathiSaravanan/Ex-03-SOAP-based-Web-Services/assets/139700114/4c82ecec-fe36-4826-96bb-37dd25bb0f75)

 #### Step 15:
-A new browser window will appear which will look like this
+A new browser window will appear which will look like this<br>

 ![15](https://github.com/DrMalathiSaravanan/Ex-03-SOAP-based-Web-Services/assets/139700114/1f23a946-d82a-440d-9435-14ea8a0d4907)

 #### Step 16:
 You can give inputs to your web service and check whether it is working properly or not.
-If it is working properly, you will get a page like this
+If it is working properly, you will get a page like this<br>
  ![16](https://github.com/DrMalathiSaravanan/Ex-03-SOAP-based-Web-Services/assets/139700114/4a6cac39-12aa-42c7-8495-77e777e89bcb)